About

 Our mission is to improve human and animal health by accelerating research using histology and light microscopy procedures.

-The Molecular Pathology Core (MPC) has been in continuous operations since January 1, 2001 and is based in the Experimental Pathology Division of the Department of Pathology, Immunology, and Laboratory Medicine , University of Florida.
+The Molecular Pathology Core (MPC) has been in continuous operations since January 1, 2001, and is based in the Experimental Pathology Division of the Department of Pathology, Immunology, and Laboratory Medicine, College of Medicine, University of Florida.

-The MPC is a comprehensive histology and light microscopy facility for paraffin and frozen blocks and all aspects of sample preparation, fixation, embedding, sectioning, staining, and imaging.
-Consultations, technical assistance and training are also provided.
-Standard operating procedures compliant with good laboratory and clinical processes are followed for all procedures.
+The MPC is a comprehensive histology and light microscopy facility for paraffin and frozen blocks and provides all aspects of sample preparation, fixation, embedding, sectioning, staining, and imaging.
+Consultations, technical assistance, and training are also provided.
+Standard operating procedures are compliant with good laboratory and clinical processes.
+Major equipment undergo annual preventative maintenace serves provided vendor-approved service representatives.

 Services:

-• Embedding and sectioning frozen and fixed samples by cryostat, microtome, or vibratome
+• Embedding and sectioning frozen and fixed samples by cryostat or microtome

 • DNase/RNase free sample cutting

-• Whole slide scans (brightfield), brightfield and fluorescence microscopy, tissue microarrays (TMA), laser microdissection microscopy
+• Whole slide imaging and brightfield and fluorescence microscopy

 • Nanostring GeoMX digital spatial profiling for proteins and whole transcriptome analyses